-Heather L. Faust, age 41, has been a member of our Board of Directors since the consummation of the Business Combination.
-Ms. Faust was Industrea's Executive Vice President and a member of the Industrea board from April 2017 until the consummation of the Business Combination.
-Ms. Faust has been a Partner and Co-Founder and Partner of Argand as well as a member of its Management Committee and Investment Committee since September 2015.
-Previously, she was a Managing Director at Castle Harlan, where she worked from August 2008 to July 2015.
+Heather L. Faust, age 42, has been a member of our Board of Directors since December 2018.
+Ms. Faust is Managing Partner and Co-Founder of Argand, where she has also served as a Partner and member of its Management Committee and Investment Committee since September 2015.
+Previously, she was the Executive Vice President and a member of the board of Industrea Acquisition Corp. ("Industrea") from April 2017 to December 2018 and a Managing Director at Castle Harlan, where she worked from August 2008 to July 2015.
 In addition, she served as a Managing Partner of CHI Private Equity from February 2015 to July 2015.
 Prior to joining Castle Harlan, Ms. Faust was a management consultant at McKinsey & Company, where she worked in the United States and abroad across a variety of industries.
 Ms. Faust advised and directly assisted her clients in defining and implementing key strategic and operational business transformations.
 Ms. Faust's experience also includes roles in the consumer industry as well as international development work in the Middle East.
-She has been a director of Sigma Electric since October 2016, chair of the advisory board for Oase Management GmbH since July 2018, a director of Midwest Can Company and Container Specialties, Inc. since March 2020, a member of the advisory board for Cherry GmbH since September 2020 and a director of Tensar Corporation, an industrial manufacturing company, since July 2014.
+She has been a director of Sigma Electric since October 2016, chair of the advisory board for Oase Management GmbH since July 2018, a director of Midwest Can Company and Container Specialties, Inc. since March 2020, a member of the supervisory board for Cherry AG (FRA:C3RY) since May 2021 and a director of Tensar Corporation, an industrial manufacturing company, since July 2014.
+Ms. Faust served as a member of the advisory board of Cherry GmbH from September 2020 until May 2021.
 Ms. Faust also previously served as a director of Baker & Taylor Acquisitions Corp., IDQ and Ames True Temper.
 Ms. Faust graduated Cum Laude from Princeton University with a BSE in Operations Research and Financial Engineering and holds an MBA from the Harvard Business School.